brianrbrenner/Lox-AST/README.md

-# Lox-AST
+# Lox Interpreter
-An Interpreter for the Lox programming language.
+An Interpreter for the Lox programming language written in C++.